Anxiety: When our breathing overreacts in an unbalanced way.

 Trying to change a bad habit without changing your breathing pattern is a lot like trying to stay calm while swimming upstream against a rampage of logs, boats, snakes and hungry alligators coming downstream.

 Generally, the first line of defense against anxiety is to remove negative stimuli.
 If the caffeine you are ingesting is making you jittery, stop drinking caffeinated beverages and eating chocolate treats.
-If there is snake in the room, remove the snake or leave the area!
+If there is a snake in the room, remove the snake or leave the area!

 If your environment invites too many unhealthful temptations and you feel the need for a safe house, take a vacation at a retreat center or a tropical island where you can leave it all behind.
 If those ideas are impractical, instead of smoking, boozing, taking drugs or abusing comfort foods to calm yourself down or numb yourself out, you can reduce your anxious reactions by changing your breathing.
 REALLY!

 You can consciously slow down AND balance your breathing to reduce your anxiety level.
 In fact, you can learn how to do this at will and, often, with completely calming results.

 The good news is that our nervous system responses to all stressors can be managed well with proper breathing patterns that are maintained and strengthened by specific breathing techniques and exercises.

 Here is an exercise to practice that has been known to stop anxiety or panic attacks immediately.
 Stand and press your thumbs into your back over your kidneys (the soft spots below your rib cage and pelvis).
 Bring your fingers around towards your belly button.
 Exhale, then squeeze (not pinch) your fingers and thumbs together.
 Now, breathe in against the pressure, forcing the thumbs and fingers apart as you fill and expand your lower, belly, back and sides.
 Release your finger pressure and passively exhale.